woocommerce/wc-smooth-generator/README.md

 ### Products

-Generate products based on the number of products paramater.
+Generate products based on the number of products parameter.
 - `wp wc generate products <nr of products>`

 ### Orders

-Generate orders from existing products based on the number of orders paramater, customers will also be generated to mimic guest checkout.
+Generate orders from existing products based on the number of orders parameter, customers will also be generated to mimic guest checkout.

 Generate orders for the current date
 - `wp wc generate orders <nr of orders>`